SamuelBishop/MCA-SIG-Interview-Prep/README.md

 ### Git Installation Instructions:
 Git is a distributed `version control system` used for tracking changes in files and collaborating on coding projects.
 Git's main goals include speed, data integrity, and support for distributed, non-linear workflows.
 Version control, especially git, will be something you will run into often coding and this is a good thing to learn early on.
 If confused, just think of git the coder's version of Google Docs.

 The installation wizard should similar to this:
 ![Windows Git Installation 1](img/install_1.JPG)

 Make sure to have the following checked.
 You may also create a desktop icon.
 ![Windows Git Installation 2](img/install_2.JPG)

 The following selections you should only need select next:
-    Use Vim
++ Use Vim
-    Let Git Decide
++ Let Git Decide

 ![Windows Git Installation 3](img/install_3.JPG)

 The following selections you should only need select next:
-    Use the OpenSSL library
++ Use the OpenSSL library
-    Checkout Windows-style, commit Unix-style line endings
++ Checkout Windows-style, commit Unix-style line endings
-    Use MinTTY
++ Use MinTTY
-    Default set to Git Credential Manager Core
++ Default set to Git Credential Manager Core
-    Enable file system caching
++ Enable file system caching

-open cmd admin (in macOs it will be terminal)
+Open cmd admin (in macOs it will be terminal)
 git --version
-navigate to your desktop using:
+Navigate to your desktop using:
-    Windows: dir, cd
++ Windows: dir, cd
-    MacOs: ls, cd
++ MacOs: ls, cd

 git clone https://github.com/SamuelBishop/MCA-SIG-Interview-Prep.git